Ange230700/back-office-app/README.md

 ### Conclusion

-Your project demonstrates a solid foundation using modern PHP practices.
+The project demonstrates a solid foundation using modern PHP practices.
 With some refactoring to eliminate duplication, enforce naming consistency, improve error handling, and consider dependency injection, the project will become more maintainable and scalable.
 Addressing these suggestions will help streamline development and improve the overall code quality.

-If you have any questions or need further details on any of these points, feel free to ask!